EEWC Forum 2019

 Call for papers

 The EEWC Forum is a place within the Enterprise Engineering Working Conference (EEWC) for presentation and discussion of new and preliminary ideas, reports and case studies from practice and tools related to enterprise engineering.
 Intended to serve as an interactive platform, the Forum aims at the presentation of emerging new topics and controversial positions, as well as demonstration of innovative systems, tools, applications and reports of application of enterprise engineering methods and tools.
 The Forum sessions at the EEWC conference aim to facilitate the interaction, discussion, and exchange of ideas among presenters and participants and integrate knowledge of academic and practitioner perspectives.
-It is one of the results of the merger of the TEE (Transformation and Engineering of Enterprises) series into the EEWC in the 2017 edition.
+As in 2018 and 2017, the Forum includes the TEE (Transformation and Engineering of Enterprises) series .

 Contributions to EEWC Forum are welcome to address any of the EEWC conference topics (see the Call for Papers) and in particular the themes of TEE series.

 * however please submit your abstract as soon as possible to facilitate review assignment preparation

 We invite two types of submissions:

 Poster papers present innovative research projects, which are still at a relatively early stage and do not necessarily include a full-scale validation.
 Poster papers will be presented as posters in the Forum’s Poster Sessions in the EEWC Program.